 The nuts and bolts of the game are probably well known: players create characters – powerful avatars and heroes capable of tremendous deeds.
 The Dungeon Master sets the scene and describes the world, and then the players control how their characters interact with that world, using dice and various bonuses and penalties to determine whether a character succeeds or fails at a given choice of action.
 The real joy of the game, though, is so much more.

 More than just an amazingly fun time with friends, D&D can also have some remarkable social and educational benefits as well.
-It requires reading, writing, and mathematics, hidden behind a great story.
+Especially for younger players, roleplaying games create an opportunity to gain experiential knowledge without suffering the real world consequences.
+Players can poke and prod at the world to see for themselves how it - and the players at the table with them - respond.
+In doing so, they learn how to make the most of a world that does not always see things they way they do, and that does not always function the way they want.
+It can inspire and improve reading, writing, and mathematics, hidden behind a great story.
 Players can learn creative thinking, cooperation, respect, empathy for others, strategy, prioritization, problem-solving, dealing with consequences, and more… all while stretching their minds and enjoying the best make believe ever.
-There is no other form of entertainment quite like it.
+There is quite honestly no other form of entertainment quite like it.

 If any of this resonates with you, or if you just were kind enough to read this entire page, you'll make a great addition to the story.
 Join the adventure, and discover for yourself.